-At two-year colleges in Michigan, state and local appropriations are equivalent to 72 percent of educational expenditures, which is below the national level of 73 percent.
+At Illinois two-year colleges, state and local appropriations are equivalent to 85 percent of educational expenditures, which is above the national level of 73 percent.

 NCES IPEDS.
 (2017).
 Finance.
 12-Month Enrollment.

 Figure 23.
 State Need-Based Grant Aid per FTE Undergraduate Student